-The school has ramped pathways to the main school entrance.
+The school has good accessible access to the main school entrance.
 All the exits are wide, push pad doors and there are accessible toilets on both floors.
 There is a lift and all areas of the school building including the school's community spaces are accessible by all.